 While actively engaged in play, children are learning cognitively, emotionally, and socially.
 They are working on skills such as problem solving, peer interaction, and self-control.
 Play stimulates the whole brain and empowers children to tap into the inner explorer, engineer, and creator.
 We simultaneously teach the “academics” of preschool within our play-based philosophy.
 For example, while helping a teacher make play dough, a child is learning math skills, pre-reading, taking turns, and basic elements of matter.

 The teachers and staff and First Presbyterian Church Preschool believe that our work is child’s play.

 What ages can enroll at the Preschool?

-We run programs for two-year-old through Pre-Kindergarten children.
+We offer programs for two-year-olds through Pre-Kindergarten children.

 Does my child need to be toilet-trained?